One-shot decoupling: Converse

 \section{Converse}

 The main purpose of this section is to state and prove a theorem (Theorem~\ref{thm:converse}) which implies that the achievability result of the previous section (Theorem~\ref{thm:achievability}) is essentially optimal for many natural choices of the mapping $\cT$.
-More precisely, note that, according to Theorem \ref{thm:achievability}, decoupling is achieved whenever the exponent $H_{\min}^{\eps}(A|E)_{\rho} + H_{\min}^{\eps}(A|B)_{\tau}$ is sufficiently larger than $0$.
-Our converse now says that this is also a necessary condition (up to additive terms of the order $\log 1/\eps$) if one replaces the second min-entropy term, $H_{\min}^{\eps}(A|B)_{\tau}$ (the one characterizing the channel) by a term of the form $H_{\max}^\eps(AB)_{\tau} - H_{\min}^{\eps}(B)_{\tau}$.